robb-romans/docs-repo-template/api-guide-template/common-gs/how-to-use-curl.rst

 .. note::

-   Do not try to pretty print the output, if your request includes the cURL ``-i`` option to show header output.
-Header information is not in JSON format, and the API service will return an error.
+   If your request includes the ``-i`` option to show header output, do not try to pretty-print the output.
+Header information is not in JSON format, and the API service returns an error if you specify json.tool.

 .. _json encoder and decoder: http://docs.python.org/2/library/json.html
 .. _simplejson encoder and decoder: http://simplejson.googlecode.com/svn/tags/simplejson-2.0.9/docs/index.html